oboes/gotoh/README.md

 =====

-Short (around 500 lines) implementation of the Gotoh algorithm, also known as the [Needleman-Wunsch](http://en.wikipedia.org/wiki/Needleman-Wunsch) algorithm with affine gap penalties.
+Short (around 500 lines) C implementation of the Gotoh algorithm, also known as the [Needleman-Wunsch](http://en.wikipedia.org/wiki/Needleman-Wunsch) algorithm with affine gap penalties.
-The main difference with classical Needleman-Wunsch is that Gotoh requires three different dynamic programming arrays.

 ### Features ###